Tripouille/libftTester/README.md

 make vs[funtion name] = open the corresponding tests in vscode ex: make vscalloc

 # Libft Path
 You can customize the path to your libft project by changing the `LIBFT_PATH` variable inside the `Makefile`.
-The default value is `..`.
+The default value is `..` (previous directory)

 # Outputs